Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Theory/20211002/index.md

  This comment was discussed further in an After Town Hall session hosted by Marta on 22nd September 2021 entitled “*Mapping Multiple Traces of Immutability.
 Why?*" and [recorded on YouTube](https://www.youtube.com/watch?v=EpZGPf9r_Hg”).

  There was some discussion over the statement "*A passive interface with an immutable history if it is computable would be a Turing machine and a possible reader/writer could be Lambda functions.*".
 Filip understood that this was simply meant as a general statement.
 SofiH picked up that what is computable is Turing complete.
-Lambda Calculus is just one means to express what is computable as per the [Church-Turing Thesis](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis).
-The focus in Lambda is to do this through the use of functional reduction.
-So I wanted to draw attention to a way to think abstractly about computation in terms of functions.
+Lambda Calculus is just one means to express what is computable.
+As per the [Church-Turing Thesis](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis).
+The focus in Lambda is to do this through the use of functional reduction and  I wanted to draw attention to a way of thinking abstractly about computation where the use of functional reduction is made explicit.
+In essence, to compute is to be able to solve numerical functions.

 ### Extensional versus intensional Functions